ml4den/azure-notebooks-git-starter/README.md

 ```
 ## Other Notes
 It is assumed that notebook projects and repositories have a one-to-one relationship.
 As such, this script will attempt to clone to the root of the ``~/library`` directory if the user selects the clone option.

+The script is far from perfect, so code contributions are welcome.